TEJAS-SHINDEE/word-pedia/README.md

 ## Introduction

-The Student Help Portal is a powerful tool for students to find information quickly and easily.
+The Word Pedia is a powerful tool for students to find information quickly and easily.
 It offers a keyword search function that connects to an interactive API, providing various types of data such as definitions with examples, relevant images, antonym, similiar Rhymes and much more at your fingertips.

 ## Features